St Mary le Strand

 St Mary le Strand is a Church of England church at the eastern end of the Strand in the City of Westminster, London.
-It lies within the Deanery of Westminster (St Margaret) within the Diocese of London.
-The church stands on what was until 2021 a traffic island to the north of Somerset House, King's College London's Strand campus, and south of Bush House (formerly the headquarters of the BBC World Service and now also part of King's College London).
-Although earlier churches preceded it, the present foundation was part of an extensive new church building effort in the early 1700s ("Queen Anne Churches").
+It lies within the Deanery of Westminster (St Margaret) in the Diocese of London.
+The church stands on what was until 2021 a traffic island to the north of Somerset House, King's College London's Strand campus, and south of Bush House (the former headquarters of the BBC World Service which became part of King's College London).
+The foundation was part of an extensive new church building effort in the early 1700s (Queen Anne Churches).
 It is the official church of the Women's Royal Naval Service, and has a book of remembrance for members who have died in service.
-The nearest tube station is Temple, with the now-closed Aldwych station nearly opposite the church.
 It is known as one of the two 'Island Churches', the other being St Clement Danes.

 History

 The church is the second to have been called St Mary le Strand, the first having been situated a short distance to the south.
-The date of its foundation is unclear but it was mentioned in a judgment of 1222, when it was called the Church of the Innocents, or St Mary and the Innocents.
+It was mentioned in a judgment of 1222, when it was called the Church of the Innocents, or St Mary and the Innocents.
 It was pulled down in 1549 by Edward Seymour, 1st Duke of Somerset, to make way for Somerset House.
 The parishioners were promised a new church, which was never built, forcing them to move to the nearby church of St Clement Danes and afterwards to the Savoy Chapel.
-The site now occupied by the modern church was formerly occupied by a great maypole, which had been the scene of May Day festivities in the 16th and 17th century but was severely decayed by the early 18th century.
+The site occupied by the modern church was formerly occupied by a great maypole, which had been the scene of May Day festivities in the 16th and 17th century and was severely decayed by the early 18th century.

 The new St Mary le Strand was the first of the twelve new churches built in London under the Commission for Building Fifty New Churches, at a cost of some £16,000.
 Construction began in February 1714 under the architect James Gibbs, being his first major project following his return from Italy.
-The steeple was completed in September 1717, but the church was not consecrated for use until 1 January 1724, by Edmund Gibson, Bishop of London, when the Rev. John Heylyn became first rector of the rebuilt church.
-Bonnie Prince Charlie is alleged to have renounced his Roman Catholic faith in the church to become an Anglican during a secret visit to London in 1750.
+The steeple was completed in September 1717, and the church was consecrated for use on 1 January 1724, by Edmund Gibson, Bishop of London, when John Heylyn became first rector of the rebuilt church.
+Bonnie Prince Charlie is said to have renounced his Roman Catholic faith in the church to become an Anglican during a secret visit to London in 1750.
 John Dickens and Elizabeth Barrow, the parents of Charles Dickens, were married here in 1809.